top of page

 Frequently Asked Questions

 Do we have to hire a consultant?
 Absolutely not.
 There is no law stating you have to hire an adoption consultant to successfully adopt.
-However many post-adoptive couples (like ourselves) wish they would have hired a consultant simply because it would have been so much easier, less time consuming, less stressful, cost less money overall, and because we can help you find joy in the journey.
+However many post-adoptive couples (like ourselves) wish they would have hired a consultant.
 By hiring MSAC, your family's adoption profile has the ability to reach several adoption agencies, as opposed to one, using our "multiple-agency tactic."
 Without using a consultant, an adoptive family typically applies with one agency.
-That one agency uses its own attorney's and their own social workers to provide the home study.
-While this process works for thousands of adoptive families every year, it can be more costly and take longer to get a placement.
-In presenting your family profile to many different agencies, we lead with our best foot forward from day one, giving you and your finances the best possible outcome, in as little time as possible.
-We also consult with our agency and attorney partners to provide your family with as safe of a placement as possible.
+Our CEO has personally vetted each agency and attorney partnership that we serve alongside, asking a list of ethics based questions, to make sure that our values align.
 We also want to stand in the space of honoring these expectant women and their choice, while honoring your hearts along the way.
 We can also help you learn the risk factors in each adoption situation, so that these risks can be discussed with you properly, prior to presenting your family's profile to the agency, so your family can make a knowledge-based decision on what is best.
 We will always be your advocate.
 Often, adoptive couples who are adopting through agencies find themselves working with social workers and attorney's who haven't ever adopted themselves.
 As consultants like ourselves, who are also adoptive parents, we can help guide through experience and trial/error, as opposed to only knowing the legalities.
 Again, we will always be YOUR advocate.

 How much does an adoption typically cost?
 With most situations costing around $53,000, an adoption typically ranges anywhere between $45,000-$65,000.
 Your total costs will depend directly on the expectant parent expenses, attorney expenses, legal fees, and finalization costs.
 For example, if an expectant mother decides early on in her pregnancy to place her child for adoption, the agency may help her with everyday living expenses, car expenses/travel expenses, rent/mortgage, groceries and utilities, etc. By the time she delivers, the agency may have spent an exceptional amount on her.
 These expenses are considered a gift to her, but the adoptive family inherits those costs.
 Should an expectant mother not need financial assistance in the above mentioned forms, or decide later on in her pregnancy that she cannot parent the child she is carrying, the agency may only accrue a few expenses.
 This would thankfully leave the adoptive family with a much less expensive adoption.